fspruce/mind-ease/README.md

 #### Common Issues
 Contains cards with brief information regarding common mental health issues users may be facing.
 The user can then open a modal through the button in the card to find more detailed information regarding the issue, as well as a relevant link for further support.
 The modal also contains arrows that allow the user to move between the information once one modal has been opened.

+#### Quotes
+An autoplaying carousel of images showing uplifting quotes over images of the people who said them.
+Users can also move back and forth between the images if they wish to.

+#### Useful Links
+Buttons which open modals with a brief description of what the services the organisations provide, with a link to their websites.
+Buttons contain icons to help make them stand out, and show the main aspects of the service (e.g. Shout has a mobile and speech bubble to show that it is a texting service, whereas Samaritans has telephones to show that its a calling service).

 ### Footer
 Contains contact details and links to social medias (directs to homepages since this is just a demo website).
+Button to bring up form to sign up for a newsletter (validation present, but data not stored), with success message when submitted.

 ### Other features
 Site is fully responsive to different screen sizes, with sections resizing and grid layout changing to fit the screen.
+Care has been taken to include as much accessibility options as possible for users who may need it.
+All links open in a new tab.

 ## Technologies Used